 Helping Your Cat Through Weather-Related Stress

 Not all cats react dramatically to weather changes, but for those that do, you can make their experience much less distressing.
-The key is recognizing the signs early and responding appropriately rather than dismissing their anxiety.

 Stay calm yourself.
 Cats are incredibly perceptive to human emotions, and if you start acting worried or tense when you notice storm clouds gathering, you’re validating their anxiety.
 Maintain your normal routine as much as possible, which signals to your cat that everything’s okay despite what their senses are telling them.